romaricdrigon/MetaYaml/README.md

 ## Extending

 You may want to write your own loader, using anything else.
-Take a look at any class in Loader/ folder, it's pretty simple : you have to implement the LoaderInterface, and may want to extend Loader class (so you don't have to write `loadFromFile()`).
+Take a look at any class in Loader/ folder, it's pretty easy: you have to implement the LoaderInterface, and may want to extend Loader class (so you don't have to write `loadFromFile()`).

 ## Thanks